adrockmkt/adrock-extrator-emails/README.md

 ├── extrator.py              # Main extraction script (used on Apify)
 ├── input_schema.json        # Defines the visual interface for Apify input ├── apify.json               # Actor configuration for Apify
-├── requirements.txt         # Python dependencies
+├── output_schema.json       # Defines how the results are displayed on Apify ├── requirements.txt         # Python dependencies
 ├── Dockerfile               # Container for running on Apify
 ```